Corringham, Essex

-Corringham is a town and former civil parish in the unitary authority area of Thurrock, in the ceremonial county of Essex, England, located directly next to the town of Stanford-le-Hope, about 24 mi east of London (Note: Measured from the town centre to St Paul's Cathedral.) and 3 mi south of Basildon.
+Corringham is a town in the borough of Thurrock in Essex, England.
+It lies immediately east of Stanford-le-Hope, its post town, and Corringham is now classed as part of the Stanford-le-Hope built up area by the Office for National Statistics.
+It lies about 24 mi east of London (Note: Measured from the town centre to St Paul's Cathedral.) and 3 mi south of Basildon.
 Corringham lies on a hill overlooking the Thames between Canvey Island and Tilbury Fort.
 It is 6 mi north-east of Grays, the administrative centre of Thurrock.

-Corringham is also a Church of England parish stretching from Horseshoe Bay in the Thames Estuary to Dry Street, south of Langdon Hills.
-St Mary the Virgin Church is the first of its two parish churches, and originated in the Saxon period from the time of St Cedd in the 7th century.
+Corringham was an ancient parish.
+It was abolished as a civil parish in 1936 on the creation of Thurrock Urban District, which in turn became the modern borough of Thurrock in 1974.
+Corringham remains an ecclesiastical parish in the Church of England.
+St Mary the Virgin Church is the parish church, which originated in the Saxon period from the time of St Cedd in the 7th century.

 Corringham was formerly served by the Corringham Light Railway which connected the Kynoch munitions factory with the London, Tilbury and Southend Railway.
-The small historic heart is one of the seven conservation areas in the borough, which is for local government matters a unitary authority.
-Today, the town is located close to the A13.
+The small historic heart is one of the seven conservation areas in the borough.
+The town is located close to the A13.